glouppe/info8006-introduction-to-ai/lecture1.md

 .center[![](figures/lec1/learning-agent.png)]

-- *Learning agents* are general-purpose machines that are capable of self-improvement.
+- *Learning agents* are capable of self-improvement.
 They can become more competent than their initial knowledge alone might allow.

----

-# Learning agents

-- Learning agents are made of 4 components:
-    - *Learning* element: make improvements.
-    - *Performance* element: select actions.
-    - *Critic*: determine how the performance element should be modified to perform better.
-    - *Problem generator*: suggest actions that will lead to new and informative experiences about the environment.
-- The learning element can make changes to any of the knowledge components of the agent.
+- They can make changes to any of the knowledge components by:
-    - Learn how the world evolves.
+    - learning how the world evolves;
-    - Learn what are the consequences of actions.
+    - learning what are the consequences of actions;
-    - Learn the utility of actions through the *performance standard*, which distinguishes parts of the incoming percepts as *reward* (or *penalty*).
+    - learning the utility of actions through *rewards*.

 ---